Is Valle de Guadalupe Worth Visiting?

 wine glass sitting on table overlooking a vineyard

 Often referred to as the Napa Valley of Mexico, Valle de Guadalupe is a place that has been gaining a lot of steam in recent years.
 Located about an hour and a half south of Tijuana and just under two hours from San Diego, it is very easy to get to and very worth the trip.
-We’ve tasted some of the top wines from around the world, and we were pleasantly surprised by just how fantastic the wines in this region were!
-Read on for our top tips and advice for Valle de Guadalupe, including a lot that we wish we knew before we went, like the odd Valle de Guadalupe weather.
-This guide will break down everything to know logistically for your Valle de Guadalupe trip.
-If you’re looking for more specific vineyard recommendations, check out our post on our top Valle de Guadalupe vineyards.
+This post will break down everything to know before visiting, including our answer to the question “Is Valle de Guadalupe worth visiting?”

 This guide will break down everything to know logistically for your Valle de Guadalupe trip.

-Things To Do in Valle de Guadalupe
+Best Things to Do in Valle de Guadalupe

 I swear this isn’t a cop-out.
 There really is just nothing to put here other than the two obvious choices – eat good food and drink great wine!
-Valle de Guadalupe is stuffed with incredible vineyards and restaurants, but outside of that there isn’t too much to do, which is the beauty of it!
-If you’re interested in learning about the top wine varieties in Valle de Guadalupe, you can check out this post on Wines in Valle de Guadalupe.

 Come drink wine with us and Tour our Wine Cabin in our Valle de Guadalupe Vlog!